 The aggregate of income paid or payable, or otherwise made available, in respect of the financial year, to all Directors and key management personnel of the company, directly or indirectly, by the company or by any related party was \$155,078.
-Remuneration of Directors is included as part of Note 11 'Program Expenses'.
+Renumeration of Directors is included in Program Expenses.
 Non-executive directors receive no remuneration.